MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter-preview.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 02/14/2019
+ms.date: 03/26/2019
 ms.author: maggies

 LocalizationGroup: Reports
 ---
 # The new filter experience in Power BI reports (Preview)

-This article spells out the new filter experience: Filters in Power BI are getting new functionality and a new design.
-When you design reports in Power BI Desktop or in the Power BI service, you can make the Filters pane to look like and act with the whole report.
-In the new experience, the old Filters pane acts as a filter editing pane, and the new Filter pane is the only one your report consumers see.
+Filters in Power BI are getting new functionality and a new design.
+When you opt in to the preview experience, you no longer see the old Filters pane at all in the Visualizations pane.
+You do all your filter editing and formatting in a single filter pane.
+Plus, you can format the Filters pane to look like the rest of the report.

 ![Default view (no additional customization applied)](media/power-bi-report-filter-preview/power-bi-filter-reading.png)

 > [!NOTE]
 > The new filter experience is in preview.
 New builds may override formatting you've already set.

-As a report designer, here's what you can do with the new filters:
+As a report designer, here's what you can do in the new single filters pane:

+- Add and remove fields to filter on.
+- Change the filter state.
 - Show a read-only view of filters in the visual header, so consumers know exactly what filters or slicers are affecting a given visual.
 - Format and customize the filter pane so that it feels part of your report.
 - Define whether the Filters pane is open or collapsed by default when a consumer opens the report.